waleed-ahmed15/waleed-ahmed15/README.md

 - 👋 Hi, I’m @waleed-ahmed15
-- 👀 I’m interested in
+- 👀 I’m a flutter developer with 1 year of experience.
-- 🌱 I’m currently learnin
+- 🌱 I’m currently a student of BSCS 7th semester as CUI islamabad.
-- 💞️ I’m looking to collaborate
-- 📫 How to reach me Snapchat: waleeda.66